einSelbst/overnext/README.md

        - refactor: A code change that neither fixes a bug nor adds a feature
        - perf: A code change that improves performance
        - test: Adding missing tests or correcting existing tests
-       - build: Changes that affect the build system or external dependencies (example scopes: webpack, typescript, yarn)
+       - build: Changes that affect the build system or external dependencies (example scopes: webpack, typescript, pnpm)
        - ci: Changes to our CI configuration files and scripts (example scopes: Github Actions, BrowserStack, SauceLabs)
        - chore: Other changes that don't modify src or test files
        - revert: Reverts a previous commit